-What is an Emergency Medical Technician or Paramedic?
+What Does it Take to Be an Emergency Medical Technician or Paramedic?

 Life As an EMT or Paramedic: What Do They Do?

 - Communicate with dispatchers or treatment center personnel to provide information about situation, to arrange reception of victims, or to receive instructions for further treatment.

 - Assess nature and extent of illness or injury to establish and prioritize medical procedures.

 - Coordinate work with other emergency medical team members or police or fire department personnel.